ninapavlich/django-batch-uploader/README.md

 #Features

-1. Users can
+1. Users can batch upload files / bulk upload files / upload multiple files at one -- however you prefer to phrase it!

-2. Allow user to specify default values to apply in bulk.
-For example, if you're a photographer uploading multiple images from a single shoot, you may want to be able to specify that all images to be uploaded are in a single shoot.
+2. Users can specify default values to apply in bulk.
+For example, if you're a photographer uploading multiple images from a single shoot, you may want to be able to tag all the images to a single shoot.

-3. Allow user to individually edit specific fields.
-For example, if you're uploading a set of images, you may want to add titles from the get go so you don't have to go back and update them individually.
+3. Users can individually edit specific fields.
+For example, if you're a photographer uploading multiple images from a single shoot, you may want to add titles when you first upload them so you don't have to go back and update them individually.

-#Compatibility
+#Compatibility / Requirements

-1. Django
+1. Django (last tested with 1.8.2)
-2. django-grappelli
+2. django-grappelli (last tested with 2.6.5)
-3. Chrome, Firefox, Safari, IE10+ (http://caniuse.com/#feat=input-file-multiple)
+3. Chrome, Firefox, Safari, IE10+ (Essentially this list: http://caniuse.com/#feat=input-file-multiple)

 #Installation